Download:

 rawdog packages are available for some systems.
 These are usually more convenient for end-users to install than the source tarball above, but they might not contain the very latest version of rawdog.

-On FreeBSD, you can install the
+For FreeBSD, you can install the

 news/rawdog

-port maintained by Tim Bishop.
+port, maintained by Tim Bishop.

-Xavier Santolaria maintains a
+For OpenBSD, Xavier Santolaria maintains the

 www/rawdog